-We have a rich history and since opening in 1919, we've welcomed thousands of learners and received numerous awards, and now offer over 5,000 courses to more than 30,000 Londoners a year.
-Our most recent accomplishment was achieving an 'Outstanding' grade by Ofsted following an inspection in June 2011.
+We have a rich history and since opening in 1919, we've welcomed thousands of learners and received numerous awards, and now offer over 5,000 courses to more than 60,000 Londoners a year.

 A new movement for London